Learn more about the subjects that affect the communities you care about

 Education for Girls: One Way You Can Change the World

-16 year old Nazziwa has loved education her whole life.
+Published September 27, 201616 year old Nazziwa has loved education her whole life.
 It’s always been her dream to study to become a nurse.
 But tragically, the many hardships in Nazziwa’s life have stood in the way of her completing her dream.
-Nazziwa was raised by her father and her stepmother.
-She spent years believing her … READ MORE
+How so?
+Nazziwa was raised by her father and her … READ MORE

 How is Marriage Ruining Young Girls’ Lives?